shopsys/shopsys/docs/model/entities.md

 Basically, that means only the main entity knows about the existence of domain entities.
 The rest of the application uses the main entity as a proxy to the domain-specific properties.

-Sometimes you need to find all domain entities programmatically (eg. in [`CreateDomainsDataCommand`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Command/CreateDomainsDataCommand.php)).
+Sometimes you need to find all domain entities programmatically (e.g., in [`CreateDomainsDataCommand`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Command/CreateDomainsDataCommand.php)).
 You can use the [`MultidomainEntityClassFinderFacade`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Component/Domain/Multidomain/MultidomainEntityClassFinderFacade.php) which searches for all registered entities that have a composite identifier including a `domainId` field.
 Exceptions (both for including and excluding particular class) can be provided via an implementation of [`MultidomainEntityClassProviderInterface`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Component/Domain/Multidomain/MultidomainEntityClassProviderInterface.php).
 You should provide your own implementation if you need to alter the list of domain entities (otherwise, [`MultidomainEntityClassProvider`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Model/MultidomainEntityClassProvider.php) will be used).